TaDonker/TaDonker.github.io/_posts/2023-02-21-ChatGPT-for-DataAnalysis.md

 {% endhighlight %}

+I told ChatGPT to act as a data scientist, gave it 15 generated rows and asked to show the data as a table and what it can tell me about the data.

 |    | Date                | Category | Year | Model         | Cylinders | Accident | Score    |
 |---:|:--------------------|:---------|-----:|:--------------|----------:|:---------|:---------|
 |  0 | 2024-01-23 10:00:00 | Electric | 2023 | Mercedes-649  | nan       | yes      | 0.841197 |